ManuelFay/prediction-market/README.md

 The included `fly.toml` mounts `/data` and sets `DATABASE_URL` to `sqlite:////data/prediction.db` with `RESET_DB_ON_STARTUP=false` so your data is kept between restarts.

+### Fly.io troubleshooting

+- If the CLI reports `launch manifest was created for a app, but this is a app` while trying to generate a deployment plan, delete any previously generated `.fly/` folder and rerun `flyctl deploy` (not `fly launch`) to rely on the included `fly.toml`.

 ## Key API flows